Romanas Chodakauskas: Ukraine

-In 1917 he served in the Lithuanian Exiles General Representative Office in Ukraine where he acted on behalf of the Lietuvos Tarybos (the Council of Lithuania).
+In 1917, he served in the Lithuanian Exiles General Representative Office in Ukraine, where he acted on behalf of the Lietuvos Tarybos (the Council of Lithuania).

 Germany

-In August 1918 Romanas was dispatched by the Council of Lithuania on a diplomatic mission to Germany to assist with returning Lithuanian Prisoners of War held in that country.
+In August 1918, Romanas was dispatched by the Council of Lithuania on a diplomatic mission to Germany to assist with returning Lithuanian Prisoners of War held in that country.

 Ukraine

-On November 19, 1918 the Government of the Republic of Lithuania delegated Romanas to be the representative with diplomatic affairs to the Ukrainian People's Republic (Ukraine had first proclaimed its independence from the Russian Republic on January 25, 1918) and Romania.
-His work in Kiev included agitating Lithuanian officers, and helping Lithuanian citizens, to return to Lithuania.
+On November 19 1918, the Government of the Republic of Lithuania delegated Romanas to be the representative fordiplomatic affairs to the Ukrainian People's Republic (Ukraine had first proclaimed its independence from the Russian Republic on January 25, 1918) and Romania.
+His work in Kiev included agitating Lithuanian officers and helping Lithuanian citizens to return to Lithuania.

 Also working in Ukraine was Martynas Yčas (1885-1914), who began work at the beginning of June, 1918.
-The Council of Lithuania appointed him as the representative in Ukraine, to deal with the return of war refugees and exiles.
+The Council of Lithuania appointed him as the representative in Ukraine to deal with the return of war refugees and exiles.

 As the Germans retreated, Romanas returned to Gomel, at that time part of the Ukrainian State.
 In December 1918, Romanas had been absent from his post in Kiev for several weeks.

-On January 7, 1919 the Bolsheviks invaded Ukraine.
+On January 7 1919, the Bolsheviks invaded Ukraine.
 Ukraine declared war once again against Russia on January 16, 1919.
 The two main directions of the Bolshevik's forces were onto Kiev and Kharkiv.
-By mid-February the Bolsheviks controlled the Kiev Governorate.
+By mid-February, the Bolsheviks controlled the Kiev Governorate.

 Once the Bolsheviks controlled the area, Romanas returned to Kiev.
 By late January, with the Bolsheviks inquiring after him, Romanas went incognito to Vilnius.
-Before leaving, he organized the Minsk Lithuanian Exiles’ Committee.On January 27, 1919, Romanas was awarded the rank of captain.
+Before leaving, he organized the Minsk Lithuanian Exiles’ Committee.
+On January 27, 1919, Romanas was awarded the rank of captain.